How to check the storage on your iPhone and iPad

 If you want to delete the cached files from your device

-1. iCloud content cannot be deleted automatically.
+1. You can't delete iCloud content automatically.